saianish03/Image-Manipulation-Detection/README.md

 **The given task is to detect image manipulation in the given set of images which contains authentic(unforged) and forged(copy-moved, spliced) images.**

 !! traindev and test data not provided in github repo.
-Download from 'assignment.pdf'
+Download from the link in 'assignment.pdf'

 ### Data Exploration and Preparation: